riedyw/PoshFunctions/ReadMe.md

     Get-RandomDate                 Gets a random date
-    Get-RandomHexDigit             Gets a random hex digit, or a string of hex digits Get-RandomMacAddress           Gets a random sequence of 12 hexadecimal digits Get-RegExpandString            Retrieves a null-terminated string that contains unexpanded references to environment variables (REG_EXPAND_SZ) from local or remote computers.
+    Get-RandomHexDigit             Gets a random hex digit, or a string of hex digits Get-RandomMacAddress           Gets a random sequence of 12 hexadecimal digits Get-RebootHistory              This will output who initiated a reboot or shutdown event.
+    Get-RegExpandString            Retrieves a null-terminated string that contains unexpanded references to environment variables (REG_EXPAND_SZ) from local or remote computers.
     Get-RegistryValue              Get the values from a specified registry key